 Use creative ways to explore possibilities

-think of a solution; what do you already know?
+Think of a solution; what do you already know?

-is there any information on the board or on the walls?
+Is there any information on the board or on the walls?

-look at your notes in your exercise book or use a dictionary.
+Look at your notes in your exercise book or use a dictionary.

-ask other students for help.
+Ask other students for help.

-finally, ask your teacher for help.
+Then, ask your teacher for help.

 (HB)² is an integrated part of life at The Henry Beaufort School.
 In a recent student voice activity, one Year 9 student said, “(hb)² is just part of my lessons now.
 I do it subconsciously in all of my work.”